ramonadesignandcode/uxe-02-fb360vr/README.md

 3. Serve over HTTP from the project root (e.g. `npx serve .`).
 Avoid `file://`.
 4. Open the root URL in a modern browser.

-No `npm install`—pre-built bundles only.
+No `npm install`, pre-built bundles only.
 Use any static server.

 ---

 ## Purpose

 Structured experiment in bringing VR-style presentation and interaction to the web: same mental model (immersive space, in-scene UI, orientation and focus), different delivery (static assets, HTTP, no app store or VR runtime).
-Showcases systems thinking—UX translation across platforms, constraint-driven architecture, and clear implementation for maintainability and extension.
+Showcases systems thinking, UX translation across platforms, constraint-driven architecture, and clear implementation for maintainability and extension.
 Portfolio evidence for immersive and spatial web design-to-implementation.